There will always be seasons that call for easier-than-normal meals. And I want to help you with a fresh inspiration for a week of easy meals.

 I’m looking forward to the fall– to schedules slowing down a bit, to a return of routines, and to more time in the kitchen with my kids.
 But until that time, I’m relying on these meals quite a bit.

 Even if you enjoy cooking (I do!), there will always be seasons that call for easier-than-normal meals.
 And I want to help you with some fresh inspiration for quick, healthy dinners.

 A Week of Easy Meals

-Day 1: Ham steak, boiled red potatoes, roasted brussel sprouts, and/or roasted carrot fries
+Day 1: Ham steak, boiled red potatoes, roasted brussels sprouts, and/or roasted carrot fries

 Ham steak isn’t always the healthiest meat on the block, but it is just about as easy as it gets (while still being real food).
 Simply cook the ham on both sides in a nonstick pan over medium heat until both sides start to darken and the ham steak is hot.

 When we aren’t eating the ham steak as it is for our meal, I love using the ham for empanadas, Hawaiian pizza, chowder, or omelets.